What Is Kimchi? Ultimate Guide to the Korean Cuisine Staple

 Is Kimchi Healthy?

-The lactobacillus in kimchi (the good bacteria) are known as prebiotics and probiotics and are beneficial for gut health.
-Kimchi is also an excellent source of Vitamins A and C, with 100 grams of the dish providing 18% of the daily value for both vitamins.
+Kimchi provides your body with both probiotics and prebiotics simultaneously which is beneficial for gut health.
+Kimchi has lots of fiber from cabbage, which helps good bacteria grow (prebiotic).
+When it ferments, it makes more of these good bacteria (probiotic).
+Kimchi is also an excellent source of Vitamins A and C, with 100 grams of the dish providing around 18% of the daily value for both vitamins.

 For those following a low-sodium diet, however, it is important to be aware that kimchi, due to its preparation method, is considered a high sodium food.
 One hundred grams of kimchi contains roughly 670 milligrams of sodium, so enjoyment of kimchi in moderation is the ticket for anyone who needs to watch their sodium.
 Another option, one often taken by Korean people wishing to reduce their sodium intake, is to rinse the kimchi in water before eating it.